-Known as the “crown jewels of Lake Superior,” the Apostle Islands National Lakeshore is a pristine attraction near the Bayfield, Wisconsin shoreline attracting visitors from all over the globe.
+Known as the “crown jewels of Lake Superior,” the Apostle Islands National Lakeshore is a pristine attraction.
+Located near Bayfield, Wisconsin, the shoreline attracts visitors from all over the globe.
 And it’s easy to see why, with its fascinating sea caves, lighthouses, and more!

 The national lakeshore encompasses a 12-mile stretch of mainland and 21 of the archipelago’s gorgeous 22 islands (Madeline Island, the largest and only permanently inhabited island, is not part of the national lakeshore).
 While the “Apostles” have countless lighthouses scattered along the lakeshore, people most commonly visit the area to explore the famous sea caves.